sguzunov/docs/docs/connectors/02_ms-office/03_excel-connector/01_javascript/excel-guide.md

 ## Receiving Updates from Excel

-Once you have obtained a reference to the opened spreadsheet, you can subscribe for and start tracking updates made by the user, receive and validate them in your application, using the [`onChanged()`](../../../../reference/glue4office/latest/excel/index.html#Sheet-onChanged) method on the [`Sheet`](../../../../reference/glue4office/latest/excel/index.html#Sheet) object:
+Once you have obtained a reference to the opened spreadsheet, you can subscribe for and start tracking updates made by the user, receive and validate them in your app, using the [`onChanged()`](../../../../reference/glue4office/latest/excel/index.html#Sheet-onChanged) method on the [`Sheet`](../../../../reference/glue4office/latest/excel/index.html#Sheet) object:

 ```javascript
 const config = {